 CREATE USER 'WPUSER'@localhost IDENTIFIED BY 'PASSWORD';

-Finally, assign the newly created user account access to the WordPress website database only using the following command:
+Finally, assign the newly created user account access to the WordPress database only:

-After creating the user account, flush the privileges to ensure the new changes take effect with the following command:
+After creating the user account, flush the privileges to ensure the new changes take effect:

 FLUSH PRIVILEGES;